Panthers' McCaffrey back at practice after missing 5 games - WHIZ News

 McCaffrey hasn’t played since Week 2 when he suffered a high ankle sprain in a loss to the Tampa Bay Buccaneers.

-Panthers coach Matt Rhule is expected to address McCaffrey’s status for Thursday night’s game after practice.
-Rhule said Monday that he was “hopeful” McCaffrey could play against the Falcons, but added that the decision was largely up to the training staff.
+Panthers coach Matt Rhule reiterated Tuesday that he is “hopeful” McCaffrey will ready to play against the Falcons, but added that the decision was largely up to the training staff.

+“He looks good,” Rhule said.
+“He looks like he is moving around great.
+We will let the medical people and him determine how much he can do and whether he can play in a game.”

 McCaffrey was off to a solid start with 223 yards from scrimmage and four touchdowns in the first two games.